 To make this easy, most law enforcement departments use a variation on this wording, which has come to be known as the Miranda warning:

-Officers do not have to use this exact wording.
-In fact, many departments will simply have you sign a printed waiver that says you acknowledge these rights.
+You probably know officers do not have to use this exact wording.
+But you may be surprised to learn that many departments will simply have you sign a printed waiver that says you acknowledge these rights.
 Police are not on your side when you’ve been arrested, and they will not go out of their way to encourage you to exercise your rights.

 The biggest misunderstanding involving Miranda rights is that police do not have to read you these rights until after they have arrested you and are ready to start interrogating you.
 That means: